 Leases typically have shorter durations than purchase financing and appeal to people who value the latest tech and innovation and/or want to reduce maintenance and repair expenses.
 Tech and innovation are constantly evolving, which means every few years you will have the option to upgrade your vehicle to the latest model or choose something else entirely.
 If you weren't a fan of the pick-up truck, now's your chance to try the sedan.
 The relatively short terms on leases can also give growing families an opportunity to acquire a larger, more accommodating vehicle.

-Usually, the down payment to secure a lease is lower than the down payment needed to finance a purchase of the same vehicle.
-Some leases may require no down payment at all.
+Usually, the cost to secure a lease is lower than the cost to finance a purchase of the same vehicle.
 You should, however, still account for taxes and fees that can add to the upfront cost.

 If you decide to lease, your payments may be lower than the payments for financing the purchase of the same car.
 Instead of covering the interest and principal, as is the case with financing, your monthly payments cover the car's depreciation, which is the value your car loses while it is in your possession, along with rent and other charges.
 Unlike a home, which appreciates over time, a car's value decreases after leaving the lot and generally continues to do so over time.
 Since you do not own the leased vehicle, you do not assume the risk of it being worth less than the anticipated residual value at the end of the lease term (closed-end leases only).